Memes are everywhere.

 Memes aren’t just isolated to social media networks.
 Companies are using them too.

-For example, Denny’s recently developed their own viral content based around memes.
+For example, Denny’s recently developed their own viral content based on memes.

 Their most successful was a tweet with an image of pancakes, tempting people to zoom in on the syrup.